-The Adviser has agreed to advance organization and offering expenses on behalf of the Company (including legal, accounting, and other expenses attributable to the organization, but excluding upfront selling commissions, dealer manager fees and stockholder servicing fees) through the first anniversary of the date on which escrow is released.
+The Adviser has agreed to advance organization and offering expenses on behalf of the Company (including legal, accounting, and other expenses attributable to the organization, but excluding selling commissions and stockholder servicing fees) through the first anniversary of the date on which escrow is released.
 The Company will reimburse the Adviser for all such advanced expenses ratably over a 60 month period following the first anniversary of the date escrow is released.

-As of June 30, 2016 (unaudited) and March 31, 2016, the Adviser and its affiliates have incurred organization and offering expenses on the Company's behalf of approximately \$3.3 million and \$2.2 million, respectively.
-These organization and offering expenses are not recorded in the accompanying balance sheets because such costs are not the Company's liability until the date on which the escrow is released.
+As of March 31, 2016, the Adviser and its affiliates have incurred organization and offering expenses on the Company's behalf of approximately \$2.2 million.
+These organization and offering expenses are not recorded in the accompanying balance sheet because such costs are not the Company's liability until the date on which the escrow is released.
 When recorded by the Company, organizational expenses will be expensed as incurred, and offering expenses will be charged to stockholders' equity as such amounts will be reimbursed to the Adviser or its affiliates from the gross proceeds of the Offering.
 Any amount due to the Adviser but not paid will be recognized as a liability on the balance sheet.